-- Mr Silva Armando Dunduro, Minister of Culture and Tourism, visited Paris on 18 and 19 November 2015.
+Mr Silva Armando Dunduro, Minister of Culture and Tourism, visited Paris on 18 and 19 November 2015.

 Ms Ségolène Royal, Minister of the Environment, Energy and Marine Affairs, visited Maputo on 4 and 5 August 2016.

 Economic relations between Mozambique and France remain modest (Mozambique is France’s 136th-largest customer, 92nd-largest supplier and 118th-largest trading partner; and France is Mozambique’s 18th-largest foreign investor), but are promising in the medium term.
 An investment protection agreement has been in force since 2006, and an Air Services Agreement was signed on 3 May 2017.
 At the end of June 2018, the France-Mozambique Business Club (CAFM) became the France-Mozambique Chamber of Commerce and Industry (CCI), a member of the CCI network.

 French development assistance mainly flows through multilateral channels (contributions to the European Development Fund and the Global Fund).
 Bilaterally, the Agence Française de Développement (AFD, French Development Agency) has made financial commitments of more than €1.1 billion (including €300 million of grants) since 1981, primarily in the area of energy and transport infrastructure.
-In Mozambique, the AFD is also implementing the fourth-largest C2D (debt relief and development contract) for the period 2015-2019, for a total amount of €17.5 million (sectors of technical and vocational training, biodiversity, water and sanitation).
+In Mozambique, the AFD is also implementing the fourth C2D (debt relief and development contract) for the period 2015-2019, for a total amount of €17.5 million (sectors of technical and vocational training, biodiversity, water and sanitation).

-Cultural, linguistic, academic and scientific cooperation
+Cultural, scientific and technical cooperation

-In terms of academic and scientific cooperation, France develops relationships between French and Mozambican researchers in various areas including French as a foreign language, humanities and social sciences, and marine science.
+In terms of academic and scientific cooperation, France develops relations between French and Mozambican researchers in various areas including French as a foreign language, humanities and social sciences, and marine science.
 Activities on governance and for civil society are also carried out.
 As regards linguistic cooperation, the number of students learning French has increased from 65,000 in 2007 to 250,000 today.